-When it comes to labor law changes in 2020, there is one clear trend: the majority of additions and updates to both federal and state legislation is focused on improving the lives of our nation’s employees.
+When it comes to 2020 employee rights laws, there is one clear trend: the majority of additions and updates to both federal and state legislation is focused on improving the lives of our nation’s employees.

 Whether it’s a state law requiring paid leave, an increase in minimum wage, or a federal law upping the overtime salary threshold, there’s a lot changing this year in the world of employment law.
-Let’s take a look at what your new rights are as an employee in the U.S.
+Let’s take a look at what the 2020 employee rights laws are as an employee in the U.S.

 Remember this is not official legal advice.
 If you have any concerns about employee rights, it’s best to consult an employment lawyer.
 Also, be sure to check your with your state and local governments to make sure you’re up to speed on all of the changes happening in your area.

 Federal Overtime Salary Threshold Change

 The Department of Labor issued a final rule that raised the the salary threshold requirement for overtime exemption under the Fair Labor Standards Act (FLSA).
 The change went into effect on Jan.
 1, 2020.

 Under the new rule, the minimum salary requirement for administrative, professional, and executive exemptions increased from $455 per week to $684 per week, or $35,568 per year.

 What does this mean for you?

 The increased threshold means that 1.3 million workers who did not previously have overtime eligibility will receive extra pay.
 Your employer has a couple of options on how to stay compliant while meeting the requirements for the new law.
 If you make $684 or less per week, you can expect one of two things to happen.

 The first option your employer has is to raise your salary to fall under the minimum requirement.
 This route can only be taken if you pass these exemption tests.